 A.F.A. in Art major creates project for Interpersonal Communication course

-Annabella Meyer, 21, is double-majoring at Inver Hills Community College, earning her Associate of Fine Arts (A.F.A.) in Art and her Associate of Arts (A.A.).
+Annabella Meyer, 21, is double-majoring at Inver Hills Community College, earning her Art Transfer Pathway Associate of Fine Arts (A.F.A.) and her Associate of Arts (A.A.).
 Annabella is on track to graduate from Inver Hills in 2021.

 During spring semester 2020, Annabella worked on a project called Hunger and Homelessness Awareness Week Advocacy for an Interpersonal Communication course taught by Amy Zsohar, PhD, Communications Studies faculty at the college.

 “Dr. Zsohar helped me spread awareness using a post on my Instagram feed,” Annabella said.
 “She suggested that I contact Rachel Marzahn, interactive media coordinator in the Inver Hills Marketing and Communications department.
 Rachel offered me helpful tips and also connected me to Inver Hills News to interview for this story.”

 Rachel explained that social media is a great way to spread the word when advocating for a charity, philanthropic cause or relief fund.

 “It’s a free tool with low-resource use and accessibility to everyone with an internet connection,” she said.
 “Social media tactics can help you reach people around the world.
 Hunger and Homelessness Awareness Week has the hashtag #HHWeek.”

 Annabella added that she used the internet and resources on available Minnesota homeless shelters for her project.

 “I wanted to spread the word to anybody who needs assistance—especially in these unfortunate times,” she said.
 “I created the art for the project with my own tools at home.”

 Amy Zsohar reported that her Interpersonal Communication course focuses on exploring one-on-one communication.